-Materials to Read or Review Assignments

-Learning Modules and

-Competencies

-this course assesses your No material required, but use of American Yawp textbook - Ch.
-16-23 will increase your chances of scoring well.
-Multiple choice

-1: Capital & Labor through Progressive Era 6 Reading Assignments found in the module Read the material for the module.
+Module Topic Materials to Read or Review Required Assignments Pretest No review needed Complete when entering the course.
+Module 1 : Pre-European Contact through the American Revolution 5 Reading Assignments found in the module Read the material for the module.
 Complete the module quiz (short identification and essay) Short Identification Questions: The short identification questions require a written response, using complete sentences and appropriate grammar and punctuation.
-It should be one to

-2: World War 1 thru Cold 6 Reading Assignments found in • two paragraphs in length.
-It should include the Who, What, Where, When, How, and Why of the prompt provided and an explanation of its significance.
+It should be one to two paragraphs in length.
+It should include the Who, What, Where, When, How, and Why of the prompt provided and an explanation of

+[- • its significance.
 Significance explains why it is worth knowing about and how it enhances our understanding of the past.
-Essay Questions : Essays require a long-form written response, using complete sentences and appropriate grammar and punctuation.
+Essay Questions : Essays require a long- form written response, using complete sentences and appropriate grammar and punctuation.
 Expect to write 500 to 750 words to answer the prompt fully.
 You will be expected to cite any sources and quotes you use.
-Must score 80% or higher to successfully complete the course - three attempts allowed Read the material for the module.
-War the module • Complete the module quiz (short identification and essay) Short Identification Questions: The short identification questions require a written response, using complete sentences and appropriate grammar and punctuation.
+Must score 80% or higher to successfully complete the course - three attempts allowed Module 2: End of the American Revolution through the Mid-19 th Century 5 Reading Assignments and 1 video found in the module • Read the material for the module.
+Complete the module quiz (short identification and essay) Short Identification Questions: The short identification questions require a written response, using complete sentences and appropriate grammar and punctuation.
 It should be one to two paragraphs in length.
 It should include the Who, What, Where, When, How, and Why of the prompt provided and an explanation of its significance.
 Significance explains why it is worth knowing about and how it enhances our understanding of the past.
-Essay Questions: Essays require a long-form written response, using complete sentences and appropriate grammar and punctuation.
+Essay Questions: Essays require a long- form written response, using complete sentences and appropriate grammar and punctuation.
 Expect to write 500 to 750 words to answer the prompt fully.
 You will be expected to cite any sources and quotes you use.
-Must score 80% or higher to successfully complete the course - three attempts allowed 3: Post-war Economy through Recent Past 5 Reading Assignments & 1 video found in the module Read the material for the module.
-Complete the module quiz (short identification and essay) Short Identification Questions: The short identification questions require a written response, using complete sentences and appropriate grammar and punctuation.
+Must score 80% or higher to successfully complete the course - three attempts 6 Reading Assignments & 2 videos found in the module allowed Read the material for the module.
+Complete the module quiz (short identification and essay)

+Short Identification Questions: The short identification questions require a written response, using complete sentences and appropriate grammar and punctuation.
 It should be one to two paragraphs in length.
 It should include the Who, What, Where, When, How, and Why of the prompt provided and an explanation of its significance.
-Significance explains why it is worth knowing about and how it enhances our understanding of the past.
-Essay Questions: Essays require a long-form written response, using complete sentences and appropriate grammar and punctuation.
+Significance explains why it is worth knowing about and how it enhances our understanding of the past. • Essay Questions: Essays require a long- form written response, using complete sentences and appropriate grammar and punctuation.
 Expect to write 500 to 750 words to answer the prompt fully.
 You will be expected to cite any sources and quotes you use.
-Must score 80% or higher to successfully complete the course - three attempts allowed Posttest Review all necessary modules and American Yawp - Ch.
-23 - 30 The posttest for this course assesses your knowledge of the United States and North America's historical development from 1877.
-Complete all 4 parts of the Posttest.
+Must score 80% or higher to successfully complete the course - three attempts allowed Posttest Review all necessary modules Complete by final day of course Must score 80% or higher to successfully complete the course - three attempts allowed

-There are 100 points total (30 from multiple-choice, 20 from short identification, and 50 for essays). • two paragraphs in length.
-It should include the Who, What, Where, When, How, and Why of the prompt provided and an explanation of its significance.
-Significance explains why it is worth knowing about and how it enhances our understanding of the past.
-Essay Questions : Essays require a long-form written response, using complete sentences and appropriate grammar and punctuation.
-Expect to write 500 to 750 words to answer the promote to 750 words to answer the prompt fully.
-You will be expected to cite any sources and quotes you use.